-Unlike the scalp which has epidermis, dermis, and hypodermis, eyelid skin is thinner with only the epidermis and dermis.
-Lash follicles also do not have arrector pili muscles which straighten hair in response to cold or intense emotions.
+Unlike the scalp, which has the epidermis, dermis, and hypodermis, eyelid skin is thinner with only the epidermis and dermis.
+Lash follicles also do not have arrector pili muscles which straighten the hair in response to cold or intense emotions.

 Definition of Conditions

 Cilia incarnata is the misdirection of eyelashes whereby they grow under the skin through to the surface or posteriorly to the conjunctival surface instead of emerging normally from the eyelid margin.

 Two types are recognized:

 Etymology: Latin Derivatives